Gluten Free Candy Lists for Halloween

-Later tonight I will buy as much of their candy from them as they wish to sell --I pay them 10 cents for every piece they give up, and then I give that candy to some poor soul.
-My children will eat their fair share as well and then they'll tire of it and give the rest away.
+On Halloween night I buy as much candy from them as they wish to sell.
+I pay 10 cents for every piece they give up.
+My children eat their fair share and then they’ll tire of it and give the rest away.

-I especially like to let my boys partake in the rituals of Halloween since both of them are gluten free and are required to sit out (or eat something separate) when it comes to cake at birthday parties, blue cupcakes at the end of baseball season, etc.
+I especially like to let my boys partake in the rituals of Halloween since they’re gluten-free and sit out (or eat something separate) when it comes to cake at birthday parties, blue cupcakes at the end of baseball season, etc.

-The other day my older son was chatting with me about his school Halloween party that was to take place later in the week.
-I asked him if I could make some treats for the party and he nonchalantly responded, "no, Mom, there'll be a bunch of fruit plates, I'll be fine."
-Wow, was all I could think, the boy still not only likes fruit, he thinks of it as a treat --hooray!
+The other day my older son was chatting with me about his school Halloween party.
+I asked if I could make some treats for the party and he nonchalantly responded, “No, Mom, there’ll be a bunch of fruit plates, I’ll be fine.”
+Wow, was all I could think, my boy not only likes fruit, he thinks of it as a treat.
+Hooray!

-Anyway, tonight, like the rest of America, my children will eat some candy.
-And I'll make sure it's gluten free.
-Here are some of the gluten free candy lists that lists that I'll be referencing:
+On Halloween, like most American children, my boys will eat some candy.
+And I’ll make sure it’s gluten-free.
+Here are two gluten-free candy lists that are good to reference:

 About.com Links to Candy Manufacturers